 The institute conducts programs locally and on a global basis, and focuses on environmental, health and peace efforts.
 The institute hosts Quinnipiac’s Global Engagement Fellowship.
 The institute engages students with:

 - Work on campus, in the Hamden community, and globally around food security and environmental justice;

-- Speakers and conferences on peace and development globally (the World Summits of Nobel Peace Laureates, for one example), at the United Nations, and on campus;
+- Speakers and conferences on peace and development globally at the United Nations, and on campus;

-- Global learning and community engagement opportunities in Peru, Guatemala, India and elsewhere in the U.S. aimed at motivating young people to serve the community and the environment as a way of life.
+- Global learning and community engagement opportunities in Peru, Guatemala and elsewhere in the U.S. aimed at motivating young people to serve the community and the environment as a way of life.

 The institute is located adjacent to the Mount Carmel Campus at 660 New Road in Hamden, Connecticut.
 For more information, please contact the office at 203-582-7875 or via email at firstname.lastname@example.org.